bbauska/CSS-Notes4Pros/README.md

 # Chapter 16: Flexible Box Layout (Flexbox)

-> The Flexible Box module, or just \'flexbox\' for short, is a box model
+> The Flexible Box module, or just &apos;flexbox&apos; for short, is a box model
 > designed for user interfaces, and it allows users to align and
 > distribute space among items in a container such that elements behave
 > predictably when the page layout must accommodate different, unknown